Irreducibility and ergodicity of SPDEs driven by pure jump noise: Introduction and motivation

 and

 here $\{\gamma_i=4\pi^2|i|^2\}$ are the eigenvalues of the Laplace operator on $H$.
-By improving the methods in \cite{WXX} and \cite{17}, the authors in \cite{WX} and \cite{DWX2020} established the irreducibility of stochastic reaction-diffusion equation and stochastic Burgers equation driven by the subordinated cylindrical Wiener process with a $\alpha/2$-stable subordinator, $\alpha\in(1,2)$, respectively.
-However, since the main ideas of \cite{WX,DWX2020} are similar to that of \cite{WXX}, technical restrictions as (\ref{eq intro 3}) and (\ref{eq intro 2}) on the driving noises are required in \cite{WX,DWX2020}.
+In \cite{WX} and \cite{DWX2020}, the authors established the irreducibility of stochastic reaction-diffusion equation and stochastic Burgers equation driven by the subordinated cylindrical Wiener process with a $\alpha/2$-stable subordinator, $\alpha\in(1,2)$, respectively.
+However, the restrictions as (\ref{eq intro 3}) and (\ref{eq intro 2}) on the driving noises are also required.

 In \cite{FHR 2016} the authors studied the irreducibility of some stochastic Hydrodynamical systems with bilinear term; see \cite[Theorem 3.5]{FHR 2016}.
-Their framework can cover the 2D Navier-Stokes equation, the GOY and Sabra shell models etc. To obtain the irreducibility, the driving noises $L$ they considered are of the form (\ref{eq Intro 1}) satisfying \begin{itemize} \item[(A1)] The intensity measure $\mu$ of each component process $L_i$ satisfies that there exists a strictly monotone and $C^1$ function $q:(0,\infty)\rightarrow(0,\infty)$ such that
+The driving noises $L$ they considered are also of the form (\ref{eq Intro 1}) and satisfy \begin{itemize} \item[(a)] The intensity measure $\mu$ of each component process $L_i$ satisfies that there exists a strictly monotone and $C^1$ function $q:(0,\infty)\rightarrow(0,\infty)$ such that